lukaszkups/lukaszkups-old/content/blog/0011_the_perfect_browser.md

 #webkit based

 All right, all right, as an avid fan of Firefox browser I'll be a hypocrite here a bit.
 With all its pros and cons webkit is the most popular (and most frequently chosen by web/game devs) browser engine ever and thet's the fact that cannot be missed.
+Personally I adore firefox for couple of its plugins and memory management but with further pros mentioned below its rendering engine coud be replaced.

 #smart bookmarks

 [Smart/roomy](https://addons.mozilla.org/en-US/firefox/addon/roomy-bookmarks-toolbar/) bookmarks plugin is simply awesome.
 I don't know why it isn't a standard way of displaying bookmarks in browsers (hover to see bookmark name or show only its favicon when cursor is away).
+This is must-have feature that should be built-in in the browser.

 #better preventing from popup window/tab auto opening

 Spam sites can be annoying - especially those who create and open multiple new, super noisy and never code-optimized tabs or windows.
+Additionaly, they should have speaker icon to easily find source of the (sound) noise and ability to mute that tab with just one click on the (speaker) icon.

 #memory management

-#built-in email notifications
+As I've mentioned above, (perfect) browsers should significantly better manage their resources - especially RAM memory.
+For god's sake - it should only handle internet browsing - not try to being separate operating system!

+#better many tabs handling

+I'm that kind of user who work with really many opened browser tabs - especially when I'm searching for something programming-related.
+The problem is when I have opened so many tabs, that I have to scroll to switch between them.
+My solution here is to display only favicons, or full page name only on hover - something like smart/roomy bookmarks plugin do with bookmarked links.

 #no start page (blank page)

+I have everything in the bookmark bar, so I really don't need *Speed dial*-kind stuff - blank page is enough.

-#cloud synchronization (passwords, bookmarks)
+#cloud settings synchronization

-#devtools initialization only when needed (if not, then don't even think about taking memory for it)
+Using foreign computer e.g. in the library?
+There should be a way to login to Your special account that sets **EVERYTHING** in the browser to exact same settings as on personal device (skins, bookmarks, passwords etc.).
+There should be also a checkbox to unset everything after browser reset/exit.

+Do you think it's enough features for perfect browser?
+What's Your requirements for such?

 -- ł.